-Durrell Wildlife Park is a zoo with a mission to save species from extinction.
+Jersey Zoo has a mission to save species from extinction.
 Situated in the Parish of Trinity, it’s arguably Jersey’s most popular visitor attraction.
-Established in 1959 by author and conservationist Gerald Durrell (1925 to 1995), the zoo occupies 32 acres, holds over 190 different species of animal, and attracts about 150,000 visitors per year.
+Established in 1959 by author and conservationist Gerald Durrell (1925 to 1995), the zoo occupies 32 acres, holds over 100 different species of animal, and attracts about 240,000 visits per year.

 The zoo concentrates its efforts on some of the world’s most endangered species, such as Madagascar’s gentle lemur, the Montserrat mountain chicken frog and the Livingstone’s fruit bat.